 This wide-reaching law does many things, but most significantly it:

-At ObamacareByZipCode, we focus on helping you understand how Obamacare works in the District of Columbia, to help you get the coverage you need.
+At ObamacareByZipCode, we focus on helping you understand how the Affordable Care Act works in District of Columbia, to help you get the coverage you need.

 Here are some topics that answer frequently asked questions about Obamacare.